vini/friends_relationship/README.md

 [![CircleCI](https://img.shields.io/circleci/project/github/contentful/the-example-app.nodejs.svg)](https://circleci.com/gh/contentful/the-example-app.nodejs)

-NodeJS APP to manipulate friends and your relationships.
+NodeJS APP to manipulate friends and your relationships, the data has stored in runtime (RAM), using a global variable named as "persons".

 ## RESTful Routes